Resolving building disputes

 - publish details of their bad performance on record.

-If you are not happy with the result of the QBCC’s visit to your home, you can contact the Queensland Civil and Administrative Tribunal (QCAT).
+If you are not happy with the result of the QBCC’s dispute resolution process, you can contact the Queensland Civil and Administrative Tribunal (QCAT).

 QCAT will only accept to hear your dispute if it is about: